-- Support energy, water efficiency and conservation in land use in development. - 10.5 Encourage new construction to be as energy efficient and sustainable as possible. - 11.2 Support water conservation practices to effectively manage water resources. - 11.12 Discourage land uses that increase the potential for wildfires in high risk wildfire hazard areas. - 12.2 Encourage development in Future Growth Areas that incorporates essential services (e.g. grocery, medical care, childcare).
+- 10.2 Support energy, water efficiency and conservation in land use in development. - 10.5 Encourage new construction to be as energy efficient and sustainable as possible. - 11.2 Support water conservation practices to effectively manage water resources. - 11.12 Discourage land uses that increase the potential for wildfires in high risk wildfire hazard areas. - 12.2 Encourage development in Future Growth Areas that incorporates essential services (e.g. grocery, medical care, childcare).

-Staff comments: The replacement wastewater treatment plant system will significantly improve the County's ability to safeguard public health and safety while minimizing nuisances.
-The land is already developed and no additional land is needed.
+Staff comments: The replacement wastewater treatment plant will significantly improve the County's ability to safeguard public health and safety while minimizing nuisances.
 The new facility will be able to comply with today's more stringent water quality standards for discharged effluent into the Yampa River.
-Phippsburg is a Tier 3 growth area, which needs a modern, compliant wastewater treatment system to avoid negative impacts from additional growth and sewage discharge.
-The site is not located in the floodplain and the replacement of the open lagoons with the new treatment building will likely be a reduction in nuisance.
+Milner is a Tier 3 growth area, which needs a modern, compliant wastewater treatment system to avoid negative impacts from additional growth and sewage discharge.
+The new site eliminates issues related to the current site's proximity to the floodplain, and the replacement of the open lagoons with the new treatment building will reduce the amount of land used for wastewater treatment.